 Not to worry though and hardly a loss as the music mostly outperformed the on-stage “entertainment.”
 “Welcome To Paradise” ripped , as did “Basket Case and “She” while “King for a Day” the second pick from “Nimrod” was a lot of fun.
 These guys bring so much liveliness and drive to the show that despite the sometimes wane, watching Armstrong bound around on stage like a caffeine addict is often zany fun.

 Green Day, primarily a trio of Armstrong, bassist Mike Dirnt and drummer Tre Cool, brought along four touring musicians including guitarist Jason White, an actual member of the band from 2012 to 2016, who helped out on lead parts as well as soloing which he and Armstrong rocked out together on “2000 Lights Years Away” a solid take that bested the album original off 1992’s Kerplunk!.

-Armstrong’s vocals at first sounded like perhaps he needed a day off between shows as the North American leg of their Radio Revolution Tour started the night before in Seattle but after a few songs it was evident he carries a “live” tone to singing especially on higher notes but the lower register brought that familiar Green Day sound.
+Armstrong’s vocals at first sounded like perhaps he needed a day off between shows as the North American leg of their Radio Revolution Tour started the night before in Seattle but after a few songs it was evident he carries a “live” tone to singing especially on higher notes (i.e. he doesn’t really have the chops and requires the studio to sound good) but the lower register brought that familiar Green Day sound.